den-materials/software-development-best-practices/readme.md

 **[easiest, easier, easy, moderate, hard, harder, hardest]**

-*Note: If something is every bigger than 21 points, consider breaking it down into more user stories.*
+*Note: If something is ever bigger than 21 points, consider breaking it down into smaller user stories.*

 Once all the user stories are assigned points, it is possible to start estimating how many points can be completed in a given period of time.
 A **sprint** is a period of predefined time, typically 1-2 weeks, during which teams aim to complete a set of user stories.
 The team initially estimates how many points is realistic to accomplish during the a sprint.
 Once the team completes a sprint, they can measure the rate of points completed in a given of time, or their **velocity**.
 Knowing the current and average velocities of the team, allows for more accurate projections into the future.